sascha-wolf/sublime-SessionManager/README.md

 - Close everything and open a new window after saving (*configurable or another command?*)
 - More information when loading sessions (*so we can easier distinguish between them*)

-If you think I should add some other features then don't hesitate to open an issue.
+If you think I should add some other features, then don't hesitate to open an issue.

-And if you want to make a donation you can find me on [Gratipay](https://gratipay.com/).
+And if you want to make a donation, you can find me on [Gratipay](https://gratipay.com/).
 Thank you in advance!

 __Happy session saving!__